 Increasing the amount of recognition at your company will have a positive impact on your company culture.
 An easy way to do this is with rewards and recognition programs.
 The structure helps organize and increase the amount of recognition at your company and as that goes up, overall motivation and engagement goes up too.
 And we love to see engagement go up!

 Perhaps more importantly, employee recognition in the workplace can help add value and purpose to a job and to a career.
 Having purpose at work is becoming increasingly important to employees, they want to feel good about the work they do and feel like they’re making a difference.

 If it’s so simple, why don’t more people do it?
-Well, because sometimes the simplest things are the hardest, but putting a solid employee recognition program in place will make it easier.
+Well, because sometimes the simplest things are the hardest, but building a successful employee recognition program in will make it easier.
 Plus, it reduces turnover and increases productivity.